 Employment compensation includes all benefits and allowances derived from employment, except allowances for medical or dental expenses or for any passage to or from Guyana and allowances for subsistence, travel, vacation (limited to one month’s gross salary), entertainment, or expenses if proven to the satisfaction of the tax authority.

-There is a personal allowance equivalent to the higher of G$65,000 per month or one-third of the employee’s salary.
+There is a personal allowance equivalent to the higher of G$75,000 per month or one-third of the employee’s salary.
 Also, the employee’s national insurance contributions are allowed as a deduction in determining taxable income.
 Premiums paid for life and medical insurance are a deductible expense for individuals, up to a maximum of the lower of 10 percent of their income or G$30,000 per month.
-The rate of income tax is 28% on taxable income up to G$130,000 per month and 40% on earnings beyond this level.
+The rate of income tax is 28% on taxable income up to G$150,000 per month and 40% on earnings beyond this level.

 Self-employed persons make income tax payments in quarterly installments with any shortfall of taxes being made by 30 April following the year of income.
 Employed persons have income taxes withheld under the pay-as-you-earn (PAYE) system.
 PAYE returns and payments are due by the fourteenth day of the next month.
 Income tax returns must be filed by April 30 of the year following the year of income.

 National insurance contributions are required at a rate 14% of earnings, with 5.6% being deducted from employees’ salaries and 8.4% being contributed by employers.
 Self-employed persons contribute 12.5% of earnings.
 There is a monthly earnings ceiling of G$280,000.
 NIS returns and payments are due by the fifteenth day of the next month.